-Our efforts in these difficult times would not have been possible without the strong support of our stakeholders.
-As such, on behalf of our management team, I would like to show our appreciation to our Board for their wise counsel and guidance in steering the Group towards its achievements.
-I would also like to specially thank our staff for their dedication and spirit of excellence in upholding high service quality standards and seizing opportunities in the market.
-Lastly, I would like to express my gratitude to our customers, suppliers, shareholders and business associates for their unwavering support.
-Going forward, IPS Securex will continue to strive in growing its businesses and market share, while generating sustainable returns.
+On behalf of our management team, I would like to express our appreciation to our Board for their guidance and insights in navigating the Group through this challenging period.
+I would also like to thank our staff for their resilience and commitment towards providing high-quality services in this difficult operating environment.
+Finally, I would like to thank our customers, suppliers, shareholders and business associates for their continued support and trust, as we strive to weather this storm and work hard to improve our business performance as the COVID-19 situation improves.